 The typical programme for a single building is generally 8 weeks for the planning application, 8 weeks for ordering and off-site manufacture then 8 weeks for on-site assembly.
 The timescale for multiple buildings will vary, but we can advise once we have more detailed project information.
 The process usually consists of the key steps below.

-Once you have a site or plot, probably the very first thing to do is visit our show home – see the quality of the space and our carefully selected specification.
-Then decide on a design type you prefer, consider any variations and additions, and complete our client/project registration form.
+Once you have a site or plot, you can decide on a design type you prefer, consider any variations and additions, and complete our client/project registration form.
+You may also want to visit our show home – see the quality of the space and our carefully selected specification.

 Either from site photographs and plans, or a site visit*, we’ll determine whether the location of the proposed building(s) is appropriate and if there will be any special considerations.
 Access is one important issue – if we can’t get a lorry and small crane to the site, we may not be able to deliver one of our buildings.

-If the site seems feasible, we would purchase a licensed OS site plan & produce a building design configuration, site layout and material specification (for a fee of £125 + £25/dwelle.ing plus VAT).
+If the site seems feasible, we would purchase a licensed OS site plan & produce a building design configuration, site layout (click here for a sample layout) and material specification (for a fee of £150 + £50/dwelling plus VAT).
 We will then confirm the estimated cost of the project.
-This figure will exclude the cost of any land, and will include provisional sums for foundation design, below ground services and connections and any other site specific items.
+This figure will exclude the cost of any land and will include provisional sums for foundation design, below ground services and connections and any other site-specific items.
 We recommend you allow an additional contingency sum for these items (15% of the total build cost should be sufficient).

 For a further fee of £95 (plus VAT) we can provide a Residential Search Report that will identify any Contaminated Land; River, Coastal, and Surface Water flooding; Natural Ground Subsidence or Energy features.
 We can also provide a range of commercial reports.